 Does American Airlines allow free changes within 24 hours?

-The U.S. Department of Transportation requires airlines serving the U.S. to give travelers an opportunity to put itineraries on hold or to change or cancel a ticket for 24 hours after booking without a penalty.
+The U.S. Department of Transportation requires airlines serving the U.S. to allow travelers to put itineraries on hold or to change or cancel a ticket for 24 hours after booking without a penalty.
 American meets the requirement with the (up to) five-day award hold, so it isn't legally required to allow cancellations in the 24-hour grace period.

 With that said, American has historically honored requests for free cancellation within 24 hours of booking an award.
 Please let us know in the comments if your experience is different.